 And this episode is dedicated to the Wonder Wheel which was to celebrate its 100th year of operation last year.
 So go show them some love this year!

-The Coney Island Boardwalk — officially the Riegelmann Boardwalk — just became an official New York City scenic landmark, and to celebrate, the Bowery Boys are headed to Brooklyn’s amusement capital to toast its most famous and long-lasting icons.
+The Coney Island Boardwalk — officially the Riegelmann Boardwalk — became an official New York City scenic landmark in 2018, and to celebrate, the Bowery Boys are headed to Brooklyn’s amusement capital to toast its most famous and long-lasting icons.

 Recorded live on location, this week’s show features the backstories of these Coney Island classics:

 — The Wonder Wheel, the graceful, eccentric Ferris wheel preparing to celebrate for its 100th year of operation;

 — The Spook-o-Rama, a dark ride full of old-school thrills;

 — The Cyclone, perhaps America’s most famous roller-coaster with a history that harkens back to Coney Island’s wild coaster craze;

 — Nathan’s Famous, the king of hot dogs which has fed millions from the same corner for over a century;